 What to do with an animal that is behaving strangely or aggressively in Vermont | Black bear

-Vermont > Animal is behaving aggressively > Black bear
+Vermont > Animal is behaving strangely and it's not afraid > Black bear

 What to do with an animal that is behaving strangely or aggressively